INQUIRELAB/mcp-bridge-api/README.md

 - No confirmation workflow is triggered
 - No Docker execution is required
 - API responses don't include risk level information

+### ✅ Our Solution vs. Other Approaches

+While other projects like [rakesh-eltropy/mcp-client](https://github.com/rakesh-eltropy/mcp-client) have attempted to integrate MCP servers with REST APIs, our approach is fundamentally different:

+- **LLM Independence** 🧠: MCP Bridge is completely decoupled from any specific LLM API or provider, future-proofing it against changes in LLM architectures
+- **Pure Bridge Architecture** 🧩: We focus exclusively on the protocol bridging layer, without tying to specific LLM integrations like LangChain
+- **Lightweight Design** ⚡: Built for minimal resource consumption and maximum performance
+- **Unified Connection Pool** 🌐: All clients share a single pool of server connections, dramatically reducing resource usage
+- **Transport Protocol Abstraction** 🔌: Handles multiple transport types (STDIO, SSE) transparently to client applications

+## 🧠 Use Cases

+- **🧱 Edge Devices** – Connect lightweight hardware such as smart home hubs, IoT sensors, or embedded devices to MCP-compatible tools without running local inference.
+MCP Bridge allows these constrained devices to issue requests (e.g., natural language commands, sensor queries) and receive LLM-generated responses via REST — ideal for use cases like smart thermostats, voice-controlled appliances, or environmental monitoring.

+- **📱 Mobile Applications** – Offload heavy server processing while retaining full MCP capability.
+Ideal for mobile apps that need to interact with LLMs or perform complex operations without bundling or executing large models locally.

+- **🌐 Web Applications** – Access MCP servers without spawning them client-side.
+This enables LLM-augmented functionality (e.g., summarization, code explanation) in browser-based tools, dashboards, or CMS platforms.

+## 🚧 Deployment Considerations

+### 🔒 Security

+- Use HTTPS in production
+- Add auth for sensitive operations
+- Network-isolate critical services

+### 📊 Scaling

+- Use load balancers
+- Pool high-demand servers
+- Track metrics and resource pressure

 This ensures full compatibility with standard MCP clients that aren't aware of the risk level feature.